-A concussion or traumatic brain injury (TBI) is painful the moment it occurs, but its effects can also continue after the initial impact and cause symptoms that affect your vision, ranging from mild to severe.
-Don’t just live with the dizziness, lack of focus, and other symptoms that can occur after your injury — let our team of professionals at Sightwork help you get your life back through better use of your sight.
+A concussion or traumatic brain injury (TBI) is painful the moment it occurs, but its effects can also linger.
+Even after the initial impact you may experience symptoms that affect your vision, ranging from mild to severe.
+Don’t just live with the dizziness, lack of focus, and other symptoms!
+With vision therapy for traumatic brain injurym our team of professionals can help you get your life back through better use of your sight.

 How Has Your Vision Changed Since a Concussion or TBI?